 Some animals may be considered holy or sacrilegious, depending on the region.

 - Landscapes also need to be localised.
 While the UK may be connected to France by the Channel Tunnel, a backdrop of Bristol just isn’t going to land with TV viewers in Toulouse.

 Of course, ticking off this list alone won’t ensure that your global content will work locally.
 But, there are also set processes you can follow to guarantee that your global content resonates in local markets.
-Read on to discover what you need to know…
+Here’s what you need to know:

 Use local insight from the beginning…

 Yes, the creative idea will form the core of your campaign, but that doesn’t mean creativity comes first.
 Market and cultural realities must be considered from the beginning of the creative process, ensuring that the idea is not only valid on a global scale but also for your target markets.

 We’d recommend carrying out cultural consultations at different campaign stages, starting with creative concept testing, whereby in-market experts are consulted.
 These local experts will share recommendations on whether a creative route will work locally.
 Just make sure your pool of in-market specialists is wide enough, giving you the most insight possible into the target markets, and that it incorporates strategists as well as creatives.
 Don’t be afraid to put the local experts to the test.
 Ask them to back up their answers with in-depth rationale so that you’re fully informed to tackle any conceptual, visual or linguistic issues.

 A journalist wouldn’t start writing an article without the thumbs-up from their editor.
 Similarly, you shouldn’t give your global creative the go-ahead without getting the finalised version validated by in-market experts.
 These experts will ensure your creative works across all your target markets, checking it thoroughly so there won’t be any issues when localising copy or visuals.
 They’ll also determine whether the creative contains anything that might cause offence.